ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ### CLASSES
 - static and member variables not initialized have a `null` value
+- `Object` is root of the class heirarchy, all objects are a decendent of `Object`
 ### INTERFACE
 - cannot implement any methods
 - a class can implement many interfaces, multiple inheritence